 Aerosol profiles were retrieved using an assumed particle size distribution, in this case a log-normal with a mode radius and width of 0.08 µm and 1.6 respectively, which was different than the true state.
 For the three tested polarization states, aerosol profiles were retrieved and separated by particle size distributions and compared again the true aerosol extinction state.
 The 750 nm aerosol comparisons separated by polarizations states and particle size distributions can be seen in Figure 7.
-It should be noted that geometries with SSA of 90o have been removed for the vertical polarization due to the small phase function contribution of aerosol to the overall radiance causing a strong bias in the results.
-To remove this bias from the results, these retrievals were removed from the analysis.
-However, using a geometry with a SSA of 85o or 95o almost eliminates the bias seen at the 90o scattering angle and is completely eliminated once the scattering angle is less than 80o or 100o.
+It should be noted that geometries with SSA of 90o have been removed for the vertical polarization due to the weak phase function that is strongly dependant on the particle size distribution.
+This results in a large bias in the retrieved aerosol profile.
+However, using a geometry with a SSA of 85o or 95o almost eliminates the bias seen at the 90o scattering angle and it is completely eliminated once the scattering angle is less than 80o or greater than 100o.

 Now each of the distributions will be examined to notice any offsets from the true aerosol state.
 For particle size distribution one (see Table 1), retrieved aerosol extinction profiles are too large.
 For scalar, horizontal, and vertical polarizations had mean offsets of -9-13%, -12-17%, and -6-8% respectively from 17 to 35 km.
 Particle size distribution two shows a different mean offset, larger, and a higher variance is observed.
 The mean offset for distribution two are -20-28%, -24-31%, and -12-16% for the same polarizations from 17 to 35 km.
 For distributions three and four, similar variances are noted between the similar fine modes but the aerosol extinction retrieved is now much smaller than that true extinction state for all three polarizations.
 For distributions three and four, the mean offsets were 42-44%, 40-43%, and 45-46% and 26-33%, 22-29%, and 38-42% respectively for the same polarization ordering.
 Furthermore, as wavelength increases an approximately 3-5% increase in offset is observed for the retrieved aerosol profiles for each polarization.
 Current satellite instruments only agree to each other within 20-30% and using the above trends, accurate aerosol retrievals could be obtained for atmospheric states where only a fine mode exists.
 However, when a coarse mode is present in the true state, the retrieval significantly underestimates the amount of aerosol in the atmosphere.
+It should be noted that horizontal polarization retrieves slightly higher extinction values compared to the vertical polarization, on average 8.5% higher.
+Resulting in a horizontal retrieval that is closer to the true state but silll too small by 20-40%.
 Volcanic eruptions are the main cause for a perturbation in the size distribution and this would lead to an underestimation of aerosol extinction after a significant eruption which can miss a noticeable climate forcing effect.

-Using the spectral variance of the aerosol profiles, an Angström exponent (Angström, 1964) was attempted to be determined.
-The Angström exponent is a method of determining particle size information due to a sensitivity of the scattering cross section from wavelength and should result in a linear trend in log-extinction log-wavelength space.
-Using retrieved aerosol profiles with identical geometries and particle size distribution, an Angström exponent was attempted but resulted in values that were either much too large or too small for a reasonable value.
-Addition work is required to determine if retrieving accurate particle size distributions is possible from linear polarized radiance measures for aerosol.

 3.3 Precision analysis